qoco-org/qoco/docs/codegen/index.rst

+.. _qocogen:

 QOCOGEN
 ========================

 QOCOGEN is a custom code generator which takes in an SOCP problem family and generates a customized C solver (called qoco_custom) for this problem family which implements the same algorithm as QOCO.
-This customized solver is library-free can be a few times faster than QOCO.
+This customized solver is library-free, only uses static memory allocation, and can be a few times faster than QOCO.

 All problems in the same problem family have identical sparsity patterns for matrices :code:`P`, :code:`A`, and :code:`G`, and have identical values for :code:`l`, :code:`m`, :code:`p`, :code:`nsoc`, and :code:`q`.